raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 dpi_mode=87
 ```

-which will use the custom HDMI timings for DPI.
+This will use the custom HDMI timings for DPI.

 The other option is to use the hdmi_timings config.txt parameter to set the HDMI (DPI) timings directly.
 You still need the `dpi_group=2` and `dpi_mode=87` parameters in config.txt